IDontLikeGithub445/Max-All-Characters-In-Genshin-Impact/README.md

-Don't actually read my Im just spewing all of my thoughts here Also there's an update log I just added, it contains all of the actually important stuff, go read that instead.
+Don't actually read my Im just spewing all of my thoughts here Also there's an update log I just added, it contains all of the actually important stuff, go read that instead. update, I've only just learned now that you can add multiple title cars to one README, so I moved the updates back here

 -
 -